-Buddhism is indeed one of the oldest religions of the world, found around the 6th century.
+Buddhism is indeed one of the oldest religions in the world, found around the 6th century.
 Buddha’s birth and his belief in seeking what reality is and what lies beyond it gave rise to Buddhism.
 It is necessary to understand the basic beliefs of Buddhism.
 Anyone can be a Buddhist, as long as they are ready to accept their beliefs.

 The basic beliefs of Buddhism revolve around Buddhism and four noble truths.
 Buddha was the one who brought the concept of Three Universal Truths and Four Noble Truths that he went on to preach to people for the coming forty-five years of his life.